csirac2/snazzer/doc/snazzer-send-wrapper.md

     string and argument delimeters.
 This would require some changes to **snazzer-receive**.

-    A mitigating factor is that all real commands executed by this script are run like so:
+    A mitigating factor is that all commands are executed in the form of:

         foo "$@"

-    Rather than any variant of the far more dangerous:
+    Rather than any variant of the more exciting:

         foo $BAREWORD_ARGUMENTS

-    And so this should prevent shell escapes, assuming the command `foo` can handle arbitrary arguments.

-    Additionally, for commands other than `snazzer --list-snapshots`, arguments in "$@" are checked for prefixes with "-" (these result in an error).
+    or

+        eval "$SSH_ORIGINAL_COMMAND"

+    This wrapper script is also sanity-checked with bats regression tests which check that only the correct number of arguments, valid arguments, switches, path patterns and escape characters are dealt with - anything else is rejected.

 # EXIT STATUS